Configuring the connection with Tanium Server

 In Tanium Core Platform 7.2.314.3263 and later, you can optionally set the port that the Tanium Client uses to communicate with Tanium Servers by appending :<port_number> to the Tanium Server IP addresses or FQDNs (for example, ts1.local.com:12345,ts2.local.com:12345).
 ServerNameList port values override the ServerPort setting in the Tanium Client configuration (default is 17472).

 For the last successful client-server connection, the Tanium Client stores the name of the Tanium Server and the port.
 If the client cannot reach the server configured in ServerName, it attempts to connect to the value contained in LastGoodServerName.
 You do not set LastGoodServerName.

-Tanium Initial Content pack includes sensors and packages that can be used to manage the ServerName value and ServerNameList value on Tanium Client host computers.
+Tanium Initial Content pack includes sensors and packages that you can use to manage the ServerName and ServerNameList values on Tanium Client host computers.

 |Sensors||Tanium Server Name||

-Return the current value of ServerName from the configuration on the client.
+Return the current value of ServerName from the configuration on the Tanium Client.

 get computer name AND Tanium Server Name from all machines

 |Tanium Server Name List||